Aptomi/k8s-app-engine/README.md

 ## Dev Guide

 ### Building From Source
 Building Aptomi from source and running integration tests is a very straightforward process.
-All you need is Go (ideally 1.9.1) and a couple of external packages:
+All you need is Go (the latest 1.9.x) and a couple of external packages:
 * docker - to run Aptomi in container, as well as to run sample LDAP server with user data
 * npm - to build UI, as well as automatically generate table of contents in README.md
 * telnet - for the script which runs smoke tests